mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

 ### 3.1.1 No variable declarations
 JavaScript has no means to formally declare a variable type.
-A variable may contain any type and that may be changed at any time during execution.
+A variable may contain any type which may be changed at any time during execution.
 There are no *sigils* to identify type, and a variable name is unconstrained.
-We may have a JavaScript application where a single symbol like `watches` is used as an object, a map, a list, a boolean flag, a string, an integer, and a floating point number.
+We probably all have seen a JavaScript application or two where a single symbol like `watches` is used as an object, a map, a list, a boolean flag, a string, an integer, and a floating point number all in different contexts.
+Yet in practice most variables used in JavaScript are not *intended* to change type *within* a context because doing so is needlessly confusing.

+Other languages provide a 'wild card' variables to reference any type of value.
+These are usually easy to identify because they have a defining a unique syntax.
+Developers know they these 'wild cards' need to be handled with care.
+In JavaScript, all variables are 'wild cards.'

 ### 3.1.2 Coercion and polymorphism
 JavaScript expressions often intermingle **type coercion** and